Easy Cut Out Sugar Cookies

 This post may contain affiliate links.
 Read our disclosure policy.

-Tips on how to make the best cut out sugar cookies.
+Tips on how to make easy cut out sugar cookies.
 Buttery and lightly sweet, this cookie dough holds its shape when you bake it.
-Perfect for Christmas cookies and other holiday shapes.
-If you love sugar cookies, see all of our recipes here.
+Perfect for Christmas cookies and other holiday shapes, this here is the best sugar cookie recipe!

 Cut out sugar cookies aren’t just for Christmas.
 Yes, rolled cookies are fun at Christmas time with the stocking, tree and bell shapes, but they can be just as festive in the spring with flowers, sunshines and bird shapes.
-This is the best sugar cookie recipe we’ve found.
-I’ve been making it for years because it is so easy.
-Only 6 ingredients.
-A simple, lightly sweet buttery flavor.
-The cookies remind me of shortbread and I could eat a whole tray of them without any frosting.
-Although we know that frosting the cookies is often the part we have most fun with!
+And they are a must cut as hearts for Valentine’s Day.

 Cut Out Cookies that Hold Their Shape